 As a public company, we have incurred and particularly after we are no longer an EGC, we will continue to incur significant legal, accounting and other expenses that we did not previously incur as a private company.
 The Sarbanes-Oxley Act of 2002, the Dodd-Frank Wall Street Reform and Consumer Protection Act, the listing requirements of the Nasdaq Global Select Market and other applicable securities rules and regulations impose various requirements on public companies, including establishment and maintenance of effective disclosure and financial controls and corporate governance practices.
 Our management and other personnel devote and will need to continue to devote a substantial amount of time to these compliance initiatives.
 Moreover, these rules and regulations will increase our legal and financial compliance costs, particularly as we hire additional financial and accounting employees to meet public company internal control and financial reporting requirements, and will make some activities more time-consuming and costly compared to when we were a private company.
-For example, we expect that these rules and regulations may make it more difficult and more expensive for us to obtain director and officer liability insurance, which in turn could make it more difficult for us to attract and retain qualified members of our board of directors.
+For example, we expect that these rules and regulations may make it more difficult for us to attract and retain qualified members of our board of directors.